Content Map Terms

 Indoor Air Quality

-With shorter daylight hours and colder outdoor temperatures, you will likely be spending more time indoors.
+With shorter daylight hours and colder temperatures, you might spend more time indoors.
 Learn about indoor air quality and how to stay safe.

 Make sure to test your carbon monoxide detectors regularly, and replace the batteries every 6 months.
 An easy way to remember is to change the batteries when you set the clock back (in the fall) or forward (in the spring).